 Regardless of the location of a military installation, the natural environment is impacted by its presence in some way.
-Military instillation can have negative effects on natural resources, within the installation's boundary and on the region.
-Many military installations have programs in place to protect habitats and endangered species within their boundaries and around them.
+Military installations can have negative effects on natural resources, both within the Installation's boundary and in the greater region.
+Many military installations have programs in place to protect habitats and endangered species within and near their boundaries.
 There are some federally mandated conservation and preservation efforts; preservation and conservation efforts outside of installations can relieve some of the requirements within installations that can impede military operations.
 Increasing development compatibility with preservation efforts can increase flexibility in installation operations and help to avoid incompatibility issues.